Fanny Cradock: Media portrayals

 Fanny Cradock's husky voice and theatrical style was ripe for mimicry, such as Betty Marsden's 'Fanny Haddock' in two BBC Radio comedy shows, Beyond Our Ken (1958–1964) and Round the Horne (1965–1968).
 Fanny and Johnnie were also parodied by The Two Ronnies and on The Benny Hill Show, with Hill as Fanny and Bob Todd as an invariably drunk Johnnie.

 Cradock's life has also been the subject of the plays Doughnuts Like Fanny's by Julia Darling and Fear of Fanny by Brian Fillis.
-After a successful run by the Leeds Library Theatre Company, touring the United Kingdom in October and November 2003, Fear of Fanny was turned into a television drama starring Mark Gatiss and Julia Davis and featuring Hayley Atwell.
+After a successful run by the Leeds Library Theatre Company, touring the United Kingdom in October and November 2003, Fear of Fanny was turned into a television drama starring Julia Davis as Cradock and Mark Gatiss as Johnnie and featuring Hayley Atwell in a supporting role.
 The production broadcast in October 2006 on BBC Four as one of a series of culinary-themed dramas.

 Sucking Shrimp by Stephanie Theobald has Fanny Cradock as one of its central characters.
 To provincial Cornish heroine Rosa Barge, Cradock represents glamour, sophistication and the life she aspires to in her concoctions of a Taj Mahal out of Italian meringue and duchesse potato dyed vivid green.

 In 2019 the cabaret group 'Duckie' staged Duckie Loves Fanny as part of the London Borough of Waltham Forest's programme of events marking the locale's year-long status as London Borough of Culture.
 Members of the cabaret group described their performance as a "very queer mashup of postwar pop culture, style, food and gender politics in honour of the fearsome TV cook in her home area of Leytonstone".